Ed Mirvish Theatre

 244 Victoria Street,

-The Pantages was Canada’s largest theater when it opened in 1920.
+The Pantages Theatre was Canada’s largest theatre when it opened in 1920.
 It was equipped with a 26 ranks Warren theatre pipe organ.
-This 3,626 seat palace remained a single screen theater in the Famous Players chain until 15th March 1930 when it was re-named Imperial Theatre.
+This 3,626 seat palace remained a single screen theatre in the Famous Players chain until 15th March 1930 when it was re-named Imperial Theatre.
 In June 1973 it was divided into six auditoriums and renamed the Imperial Six.
 Cinema 1 was between the front of the former balcony and the screen.
 Cinema 2 was the former balcony seating.
 Cinemas 3 & 4 were in the former backstage.
 Cinemas 5 & 6 were in the orchestra seating.

 The Imperial Six was taken over Cineplex Odeon in May 1986 and was partially renovated, re-opening as the Pantages Cinema in December 1987.
 This closed in August 1988 and a full restoration project to return the building to a single auditorium was completed fully completed in September 1989.

-The theater was re-named Pantages Theatre again and was home to “The Phantom of the Opera” for ten years.
-Now used mostly for Broadway touring companies, the theater was renamed the Canon Theatre in September of 2001 and in 2011 was renamed Ed Mirvish Theatre.
+The theatre was re-named Pantages Theatre again and was home to the stage musical “The Phantom of the Opera” for ten years.
+Now used mostly for Broadway touring companies, the theatre was renamed the Canon Theatre in September of 2001 and in 2011 was renamed Ed Mirvish Theatre.